mabel-dev/opteryx.dev/docs/get-started/guides/pandas-and-opteryx.md

-# Pandas and Opteryx Integration
+# Integrating Pandas with Opteryx

 This short guide demonstrates how to integrate Pandas and Opteryx, showing you how to query a Pandas dataframe with Opteryx and how to return Pandas dataframe from Opteryx.